-The farming operation uses a written environmental survey and monitoring program to determine and document the presence of environmental features (vernal pools and swales, trees, woodlands, drainages, and riparian areas) that affect farming and farmable acres.
+farming operation uses a written environmental survey and monitoring YE am to determine and document the presence of environmental features (vernal program to determine and document the presence of environmental features (vernal pools and swales, trees, woodlands, drainages, and riparian areas) that affect farming and farmable acres.

-Scope: Individual vineyard management units submitted for Lodi Rules certification.
+Scope: Individual vineyard management units submitted for LODI RULES certification.